Check out our January TOT instead!

 Registration costs for the 3-day training include a copy of The Teaching Transgender Toolkit, lunch from local businesses on each of the 3 training days, and a contribution to the scholarship fund to help support individuals who would not otherwise be able to attend the training.
 The cost of attendance is $600 for individuals who are paying independent of an organization, and $750 for individuals who are having their costs reimbursed or covered by an organization.
 Payment can be made through Paypal.
 If you need an invoice or would prefer to send a check, please email us and we will get that right over to you.
 Once you have completed your payment, you will be directed to a participant survey to finalize your attendance.

 A limited number of scholarships are available for those who need financial support to attend.
 Priority will be given to trainers who are: transgender, people of color, from under represented/high need areas, have loved ones who are transgender, and/or do not have sponsorship from an organization to attend.
 Please click here for the scholarship application.
-The deadline for scholarships for the November 2017 TOT is September 15, 2017.
-We will review applications and notify applicants by October 1, 2017.
+We are still accepting scholarship applications for the Nov 1-3 session, so please consider applying today!

 The TOT will be held at The Cedar Works, in West Philadelphia, and each training day will run from 10 AM – 6 PM.
 Lunch from local businesses will be provided each day.
 If you are in need of accommodations, the nearest options are: